 Chevrolet is one of the most storied auto makers in the world.
-Its classic ‘bowtie’ logo is as easy to recognize as any corporate logo in the world, and despite troubled recent times, the company has been able to persevere for over a century now.
-Chevy’s parent company, General Motors (NYSE:GM), has seen many brands grow under its wing across generations, including Cadillac, Buick, and Pontiac.
-Some of those brands have died off, but Chevrolet has always been GM’s tent-pole brand, and there is a reason why this particular badge stands so strong
+Its classic “bowtie” logo is as easy to recognize as any corporate logo out there, and despite all of its financial woes and recalls, the company has been able to persevere for over a century.
+Chevy’s parent company, General Motors, has seen many brands grow and fail under its wing over the decades, as Cadillac, Buick, Oldsmobile, GMC, Corvette, and Pontiac all morphed into household names.
+But Chevrolet has always remained GM’s tent-pole brand, and there is a reason why this particular badge stands so strong